 - Hosting celebratory events to raise awareness and funds.

-- Organising an NGO “Exchange” event to swap goods and ideas with others.
+- Organizing an NGO “Exchange” event to swap goods and ideas with others.
 Showcasing the achievements of NGOs through events or awards.

 A day for NGOs around the globe to share knowledge and experiences with one another.
 An opportunity for education, enabling individuals worldwide to understand more clearly what NGOs are doing for society locally, nationally and internationally.